AlexDrco/obd-java-api-v2/README.md

 ## Troubleshooting ##

-As *@dembol* noted:
+As noted in original [obd-java-api]:

-Have you checked your ELM327 adapter with Torque or Scanmaster to see if it works with your car?
-Maybe the problem is with your device?
+Test your ELM327 device with ScanMaster for serial or some app for bluetooth to see if it works with your car.

 Popular OBD diagnostic tools reset state and disable echo, spaces etc before protocol selection.
 Download some ELM327 terminal for android and try following commands in order:

+Note: AT S0 caused my ELM327 v1.1 device to stop responding, not using that command solved the issue.
 ```
 ATD
 ATZ